luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 To then get a value of IR across diverse data-sets I then wrote the custom code that computed the ratio between coverage of the intron versus average coverage of the neighbouring exons.

-Import the results obtained from VAST-tools (remember analysis in VCP & CTRL over time performed initially independently) and select the events of interest.
+Import the results obtained from VAST-tools (remember analysis in VCP & CTRL over time performed initially independently)

+Select the events of interest.